 There are different types of car accident damages that can be recovered after a crash.
 There are economic damages, like lost wages and medical bills, and then there are non-economic damages, that include things like loss of consortium, and pain and suffering.
 Emotional distress is a type of pain and suffering.

-When Can You Sue for Emotional Distress Due to a Car Accident?
+When Can You Sue for Emotional Distress Car Accident Compensation?

-You may be able to sue for emotional distress due to a car accident if another party was at-fault for the crash, and the psychological damage caused by the accident has significantly impacted your life.
+You may be able to sue for emotional distress car accident compensation if another party was at-fault for the crash, and the psychological damage caused by the accident has significantly impacted your life.

 Typically, you have two years from the date of the crash to sue for emotional distress due to a car accident in Las Vegas, Nevada.
-If you wait longer than two years to file a lawsuit, you may lose your right to recover compensation for your injuries.
+If you wait longer than two years to file a lawsuit, you may lose your right to recover emotional distress car accident compensation.

 How to Prove Emotional Distress After a Car Accident?

-Your car accident lawyer can help you satisfy the burden of proof when you sue for emotional distress after a car accident.
+Your car accident lawyer can help you satisfy the burden of proof when you seek a PTSD from a car accident settlement, or sue for emotional distress after a wreck.
 There are several types of evidence that can help you prove emotional distress.
 They include:

 - Medical records